chuixue/visPieTree/README.md

-Much code is not necessary in the com_tree file, extracted in other project, just no time to normalize the code.
+Much code is not necessary in the com_tree file, extracted from other project, just no time to normalize the code.